 Make an announcement when there are only five minutes left in the exam period.
 Collect exams punctually; extend the exam period only on the instructor's instructions.
 As papers are turned in, check each to make sure it has a name on it.
 Remind the students not to discuss the exam until all papers have been collected.

 Although it is expected that TAs will receive feedback from instructors, as needed, throughout the term, your performance as a TA will be evaluated formally by the instructor at the end of each term.
-Before returning the form to the Administrative Coordinator for Graduate Studies, the instructor may choose to discuss the evaluation with the TA; TA evaluations are confidential (although some graduate students have given permission to their supervisor or the department to use their TA evaluations in letters of reference) and are held in Administrative Coordinator’s files.
+Before returning the form to the Program Manager the instructor may choose to discuss the evaluation with the TA; TA evaluations are confidential (although some graduate students have given permission to their supervisor or the department to use their TA evaluations in letters of reference) and are held in Program Manager’s files.
 The primary function of the evaluation process is to provide TAs with constructive feedback about their performance and to flag potential problems.
 However, because continued financial support from the department depends on a number of factors, including satisfactory TA performance, evaluations also serve as a mechanism for monitoring eligibility for future support.
 You should also note that some instructors include questions about TA performance as part of the Formal department course evaluation process (see section 9.3 Course Evaluations), and you may want to ask the instructor to give you feedback from comments received through this evaluation as well.

 The performance of TAs will be evaluated separately by the students in the class (where appropriate) via the Course Evaluation form and by the instructor via the TA Evaluation forms.